-Most restaurants will include a 10% service charge at the bill.
+Most restaurants will include a 10% service charge in the bill.
 Taxi drivers generally do not receive a tip.
-If you are satisfied with the service you receive, hotel maids, tour guides and drivers would appreciate a tip.
+If you are satisfied with the service you receive, hotel maids, tour guides and drivers would appreciate a tip of 10 to 15%.

 When traveling within the country, carry a copy (color is best) of your passport.
 Leave the original in a safe place in the place you are staying.

 Transit police are allowed to stop vehicles simply to check proper driver and car identifications.

 Do not assume that cute little animals are friendly and tame.
 Do not feed any wild animals.